katel85/pands-project2021-/README.md

   ![](Plots/regplotpetalsepal.png)

   The regplot above shows the two variables that showed the least correlation.
 The sepal width and the petal length.
+It is clear to see there is no linear relationship here.

 ![](Plots/sns.pairplot.png)